digris/doc-openbroadcast-platform/source/application/upload/index.rst

 .. hint::

     #.
-To change release click inside the release field and enter again the release title (reactivates autocomplete).
+To change release, click inside the release field and enter again the release title (reactivates autocomplete).
     #.
-If all files share the same release title (i.e. an album or compilation), click on **'Apply Release to all'** to complete all 'release' fields at one go.
+If all uploaded files share the same release title (i.e. an album or compilation), click on **'Apply Release to all'** to complete all 'release' fields at one go.

 .. _Assign_to_profile: